Functional Analysis: The Foundation of Transfer Pricing Compliance

 Aligning Realities with Methodologies: The Transfer Pricing Method

 Once you’ve unraveled the functions, assets, and risks inherent in both entities, you’re ready to determine the most appropriate transfer pricing method for your controlled transaction.
-This critical step bridges theory with practice, aligning your analysis with the realities of the business landscape.
+This critical step bridges theory with practice, aligning your transfer pricing analysis with the realities of the business landscape.

 If you’re applying a profit-based economic analysis, you’d examine which entity is bearing less risk and performing fewer functions—because that’s easier to control for.
 You’d examine all of the different activities being performed in order to understand which side of the transaction you want to benchmark from that profit-based perspective: that’s your “tested party.”